-• By adhering to statutory responsibilities to check staff who work with children, taking proportionate decisions on whether to ask for any checks beyond what is required and ensuring volunteers are appropriately supervised.
-The governing body has recruitment and selection policies and procedures in place.
+By adhering to statutory responsibilities to check staff who work with children, taking proportionate decisions on whether to ask for any checks beyond what is required and ensuring volunteers are appropriately supervised.
+Individuals who have lived or worked outside the UK' - reference to 'UK Centre for Professional Qualifications' removed (including the link) as they no longer provide an advisory service on behalf of the UK Government in regard to regulated professions and recognition of professional qualifications.
+This service ceased in December 2023

-•In accordance with The School Staffing (England) Regulations 2009, the governing body will ensure that at least one of the persons who conducts an interview has completed safer recruitment training.
-The training should cover, as a minimum, the content of this guidance.
+•In accordance with , the governing body will ensure that at least one of the persons who conducts an interview has completed safer recruitment training.